ANDEXXA- andexanet alfa injection, powder, lyophilized, for solution

 12.6 Immunogenicity

-incidence of ADAs in the studies described below with the incidence of ADAs in other studies,
+The observed incidence of anti-drug antibodies (ADAs) is highly dependent on the sensitivity and specificity of the assay.
+Differences in assay methods preclude meaningful comparisons of the incidence of ADAs in the studies described below with the incidence of ADAs in other studies, including those of ANDEXXA.

-Because of the low occurrence of anti-drug antibodies, the effect of these antibodies on the
+Because of the low occurrence of anti-drug antibodies, the effect of these antibodies on the pharmacokinetics, pharmacodynamics, safety, and/or effectiveness of ANDEXXA have not been fully characterized.

 • 13 NONCLINICAL TOXICOLOGY